 This year’s Passover sermon seminar began with a fascinating presentation by Dr. Elana Stein Hain entitled, “On Rights and Responsibilities: The Framing of the Pesach Story.”
 Dr Hain is the Director of Leadership Education at the Shalom Hartman Institute of North America, where she serves as a lead faculty member and oversees the content of the Institute’s lay and professional leadership programs.
 Her presentation discussed sources from Exodus, Mishnah and Tosefta Pesachim, the Haggadah and contemporary writers about the dual focuses on the laws and story of Passover.

 After this keynote presentation, breakout sessions were led by:

-The presentations offered many sources and much “food for thought” on our preparation for Passover.
+The presentations offered many sources and much inspiration in preparation for Passover.